 Matt: Who is a person and/or an organization that you think is doing something right and innovative in the area, outside of A-LIGN?
 And why?

 Within our cybersecurity space, I’d say Brian Murphy at ReliaQuest.
 Amazing, what he does on the board of Junior Achievement of Tampa Bay.
 He brought ReliaQuest to the storefronts, opening the first of their kind simulated cybersecurity storefront.
-Brian Murphy has been an outstanding role model for what’s going on in Tampa, giving back to the community, and working with universities.
-You look at the growth he’s had with his company… I look up to him as a role model for how to be a great CEO.
+Brian Murphy is an outstanding role model for what’s going on in Tampa, giving back to the community, and working with universities.
+Look at the growth he’s had with his company… I look up to him as a role model for how to be a great CEO.

 Roxanne: You recently made the Inc. 5000 list for the 2nd consecutive year, coming in at #1065.
-You had previously ranked #1590.
+Previously, you ranked #1590.
 Your three year growth clocked in at a shockingly-impressive 465%.
 To what do you attribute this growth?

-Roxanne: I’ve read your blog and seen some posts devoted to cryptocurrency.
+Roxanne: I read your blog and saw posts devoted to cryptocurrency.
 Do you have any clients who work with crypto?
 How has blockchain impacted your business in regards to compliance and security?

 Scott: We do have some clients involved in crypto.
-I think it’s something that has applicability in certain marketplaces.
+It’s something that has applicability in certain marketplaces.
 I don’t know at what point we’ll see the adoption that many people thought we would see with it, but it’s coming.

 I’m on the board of an organization, Auditchain, which is focused on blockchain and its involvement in the auditing world, so we clearly think it’s something that we need to focus on.